ReddyJaswanthN/ReddyJaswanthN/README.md

 operations across devices.
 Engineered privacy-preserving algorithms to anonymize sensitive information, resulting reduction in potential data breaches within the system.
-Conducted rigorous testing and optimization, leading to a 50% improvement in response time for user requests while
+Conducted rigorous testing and optimization, leading to a 50% improvement in response time for user requests while maintaining high levels of data confidentiality.